-2.5 Evaluation of Presentations
+6 Evaluation of Presentations

-Each student in the class will complete an evaluation form for each speaker.
-These evaluations will be anonymous and given to the students as feedback.
+Each student in the class will fill out an evaluation form for each presentation.
+These evaluations will be anonymous, and summarized and given to the students as feedback.
 The professor will independently grade each oral presentation.
 Both the student evaluation and the grade will be based on: the speaker's perceived understanding of the topic, organization of the material, presentation of the material, quality of visual aids, treatment of questions, interactive nature of getting the audience involved, and overall effectiveness of the presentation.
 These student evaluations will not affect your grade, but provide you with lots of feedback for improving your oral presentation skills.